 As the Head of HR and Finance noted, “The project delivered a viable and maintainable organisation-wide rewards strategy, system and structure.”

-By working jointly, my HR team learned about the theoretical underpinnings of salary and benefits and hence came to understand the the new system from the outset.
+By working jointly with the TimelessTime consultants, my HR team learned about the theoretical underpinnings of salary and benefits and hence came to understand the the new system from the outset.